apache/cloudstack-documentation/source/installguide/primate.rst

 - API auto-discovery (listApis enabled)
 - All modern browsers that are `ES5-compliant <https://github.com/vuejs/vue#browser-compatibility>`_

-While in theory Primate can work with any older version of CloudStack however several Primate list views require API pagination support some of which are available starting Apache CloudStack 4.13.1.0.
+In theory Primate can work with any older version of CloudStack.
+However, several Primate list views require API pagination support, some of which are available starting Apache CloudStack 4.13.1.0.

 Installation on CentOS